ONSdigital/dp/standards/HEALTH_CHECK_SPECIFICATION.md

 `start_time` | `ISO8601`<sup>2</sup> | The time the app started in UTC
 `checks`     | [`[]Check`](#check)   | An array of the checks with details of their statuses

-<sup>1</sup> The start time of the app is actually approximate as we use the time at which the health check library was instantiated.
+<sup>1</sup> The start time of the app is approximate as we use the time at which the health check library was instantiated.

 <sup>2</sup> `ISO8601` UTC date time (`2006-01-02T15:04:05.999Z`)

 **Check**

-The following fields make up the details provided for each check in the array of checks within the json body.
+The following fields make up the details provided for each check in the array of checks within the JSON body.

 Field          | Type     | Required | Description
 ---------------|----------|----------|--------------